Vyral/enrique-medellin-blog/_posts/2017-04-03-how-to-determine-the-value-of-your-silicon-valley-home.md

 **Next, we want to make sure the homes we're comparing to yours are in similar condition.**For example, if your home is remodeled, we want to compare it to other homes that are remodeled or updated.

 Finally, we'll determine sales trends by comparing list prices and actual sales prices.
 Are homes selling well above asking price?
 Maybe they're selling for less than the asking price.
-This will also\*\* tell us how fast homes are moving in the area.\*\* All these factors will help determine where we need to price your home.
+This will also&nbsp;**tell us how fast homes are moving in the area.&nbsp;**All these factors will help determine where we need to price your home.

 I always recommend you have a professional real estate agent come out to your home for a thorough evaluation if you're thinking about selling.